 To embrace the challenges in the changing community, academic institutions, veterinary services, and regulatory bodies need to work together for the profession.
 The Department of Livestock Services and FAO Bangladesh are jointly implementing a project “Improvement of public health through mitigating risks of avian influenza and mitigating antimicrobial resistance (AMR) in Bangladesh”.

 One of the expected outputs of this project is “the competencies of the veterinary workforce improved for provision of technically sound advice and services”.
 For achieving this output technical support is provided to all veterinary schools, the Department of Livestock Services, and the Bangladesh Veterinary Council to improve veterinary curricula, teaching, and learning practices, and also established a continuing education program for the practicing veterinarians and introduced an appropriate national veterinary accreditation system.
 Furthermore, technical support has been offered to the established Bangladesh College of Veterinary Surgeons (BCVS).
 Organizing a national conference of continuing education (CE) for practicing veterinarians is a part of this initiative.

-Department of Livestock Services, National Veterinary Dean Council, Bangladesh Veterinary Council, Bangladesh Veterinary Association and, newly established Bangladesh College of Veterinary Surgeons with the technical support from FAO ECTAD, jointly formed a pent partite forum that will organize the CE conference for veterinarians and animal husbandry professionals (CEVET) in Bangladesh.
-Following the three successful CE events from 2017-2019, the forum is going to organize the 4th CEVET conference from 19 to 23 December 2020.
+Department of Livestock Services, National Veterinary Dean Council, Bangladesh Veterinary Council, Bangladesh Veterinary Association, and Bangladesh College of Veterinary Surgeons with technical support from FAOBD ECTAD jointly formed a forum that will organize the CE conference for veterinarians (CEVET) in Bangladesh.
+Following the four successful CE events from 2017-2020, the forum is going to organize the 5th CEVET conference from 18 to 20 November 2022.